jozavala-msft/data-accelerator/Arm-Parameters.md

 		  * For details, please refer to https://azure.microsoft.com/en-us/pricing/details/cache/``

  ### Cloud deployment on Linux and Mac
 * The ARM deployment for DataX currently support only Windows.
-We have a plan to support multiplatforms (Linux and Mac) in the next release.

-For details, please see [Cloud Deployment On Linux](https://github.com/Microsoft/data-accelerator/wiki/Cloud-Deployment-On-Linux)

 # Links
 * [Tutorials](Tutorials)